shannonhochkins/SassyAnimation/README.md

 @include animate[-animationName]([$sub: all, $properties: default, $class: false]);
 // Example - This will pull in all the fade animations
 @include animate-fade($sub: all, $properties: default, $class: false);
+// _note: only groups have the $sub variable, (fade, attention, special, roll etc)_
-// This will pull in only the fadeIn animation & keyframes
+// This will pull in only the fadeIn animation & keyframes & Overwrite the default animation properties
-@include animate-fadeIn($properties: 1s ease-in-out);
+@include animate-fadeIn($properties: 0.2s ease-in);

 ```